History: 1971 c. 148

 , 727 N.W.2d 311

 Sub.
 (1) (bp) does not govern the conduct of the Department of Workforce Development (DWD) or its agent and does not impose any penalty on DWD or its agent for bad faith conduct in administering the uninsured employers fund.
 Sub.
 (1) (bp) constitutes the exclusive remedy for the bad faith conduct of an employer or an insurance carrier.
 Because sub.
 (1) (bp) does not apply to DWD's agent, it does not provide an exclusive remedy for the agent's bad faith.
 Moreover, s.
 102.81 (1) (a) exempts DWD and its agent from paying an employee the statutory penalties and interest imposed on an employer or an insurance carrier for their misdeeds, but nothing in s.
 102.81 (1) (a) exempts DWD or its agent from liability for its bad faith conduct in processing claims.
 Aslakson v.
 Gallagher Bassett Services, Inc., 2007 WI 39

 , 729 N.W.2d 712

 Because the parties explicitly stated the only claim against the employer was for accidental injury, the employer could not “know the charges or claims" against it included an occupational disease claim.
-It never had an opportunity to be heard on “the probative force of the evidence adduced by both sides" as applied to the occupational disease claim, or on the law applicable to the occupational disease claim, either during the hearing or in its brief to the commission.
+It never had an opportunity to be heard on “the probative force of the evidence adduced by both sides" as applied to the occupational disease claim, or on the law applicable to the occupational disease claim, either during the hearing or in its brief to the Labor and Industry Review Commission.
 As such, the employer was denied both due process and a “fair hearing" under sub.
 (1) (a).
-Waste Management Incorporated v.
+Waste Management Inc. v.
 LIRC, 2008 WI App 50

 , 308 Wis.
 2d 763